-8 Legislative text BACK TO TABLE OF CONTENTS

-Article 22 - Requirements relating to transparency

-(ii) for traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust;

-STS criteria

-78. For traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust;

-Verified?
-Yes

-PCS Comment

-See point 77 above.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines
+78 Legislative text BACK TO TABLE OF CONTENTS ł Article 22 - Requirements relating to transparency (ii) for traditional securitisation the asset sale agreement, assignment, novation or transfer agreement nt and any relevant declaration of trust; STS criteria 78.
+For traditional securitisation the asset sale agreement, assignment, novation or transfer agreem ent and any relevant declaration of trust; Article 22.5. [] The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form prior to notification under Article 27(1). [] Yes Verified?
+PCS Comment See point 77 above.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines